 Paris Subway Doors:

 Older cars: These Paris Metro doors do not open automatically.
-Flip the silver handle UP to get on and off
+Flip the silver handle UP to get on and off.
+Line 11, is an ancient line with doors like these.
+Read more as to why I love Line 11 on the Paris metro!

 Other older cars: These doors do not open automatically.
 Push the blue button to get on and off

-Newer cars: The newest Paris Metro doors open automatically when the train is in the station.
+Newer cars: The newest Paris Metro doors open automatically when the train is at the station.

 When the tone rings, the doors close a few seconds after.
 Dash for a Paris subway but listen for the tone!